Landlords, tenants react to lawmakers extension of eviction moratorium in New York

 ROCHESTER, N.Y.
-(WROC) — Governor Andrew Cuomo signed an extension to the state’s eviction moratorium Tuesday.
+(WROC) — Gov. Andrew Cuomo signed an extension to the state’s eviction moratorium Tuesday.
 The moratorium now lasts until the end of August.

 The moratorium provides eviction protections for tenants who have been financially hurt by the pandemic.
 This comes amid growing calls to help landlords who are also feeling the impact of the last year.